 Backpack coolers are great for transporting beverages and food to the beach.
-Photo: Rebecca Parsons
+Photo: Rebecca Parsons//The Inertia

-For folks who live an adventurous lifestyle, a backpack cooler is the move.
-They provide all the functions of a normal cooler but are much more portable for those harder to reach good times.
-Like so many things, backpack coolers aren’t all created equally and come in a range of shapes, sizes, and prices.
-We took the liberty of testing the best backpack coolers from the top brands on the market to bring you the best of the best.
+Like so many things, backpack coolers aren’t created equally and come in a range of shapes, sizes, and prices.
+Our favorites were comfortable to carry, fully waterproof, easy to clean, and had great ice retention.
+We tested more than a dozen backpack coolers from the top brands to bring you the best of the best.

 Best Overall Backpack Cooler: YETI Hopper M20 2.0